kyma-project/kyma/docs/01-overview/main-areas/observability/README.md

 - [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) to receive and manage alerts coming from Prometheus.
 Alertmanager can then forward the notifications about fired alerts to specific channels, such as Slack or an on-call paging system of your choice.
 - [Grafana](https://grafana.com/docs/guides/getting_started/) to provide a dashboard and a query editor to visualize metrics and logs collected from Prometheus and Loki.
-- [Kiali](https://www.kiali.io) to enable validation, observe the Istio Service Mesh, and provide details on microservices included in the Service Mesh and on connections between them.